-The cost of a simple tooth extraction can range anywhere between $95 and $250 depending on whether the procedure is being performed by a general dentist or a specialist.
+The cost of a simple tooth extraction can range anywhere from $95 and $250 depending on whether the procedure is being performed by a general dentist or a specialist.
 If the tooth is broken at the gum line, it will be considered a ‘surgical extraction’ and usually costs $150 to $300.
-Extracting a wisdom tooth, which is usually done by an oral surgeon, can cost anywhere between $150 and $350, but if it’s a partially or completely impacted wisdom tooth then the cost could climb as high as $650.
+Extracting a wisdom tooth can cost anywhere between $150 and $350, but if it’s a partially or completely impacted wisdom tooth then the cost could climb as high as $650.

 For a soft tissue surgical extraction of a partially impacted tooth, an incision usually has to be made into the gums and once again the cost will increase to about $200 -$350; and for a partial bony extraction (the tooth has some bone covering it) expect to pay anywhere from $300 -$600.